Carry On Up the Jungle: Plot

-As they wait to be put to death, they are suddenly rescued by the all-female Lubby-Dubby tribe led by the stunning Leda (Valerie Leon) from the Lost World of Aphrodisia.
-They are taken to Aphrodisia and meet the king of the tribe Tonka who turns out to be Lady Bagley's missing husband Walter Bagley (Charles Hawtrey) who was taken by the Noshas years ago, but saved and brought to Aphrodisia by the tribal women.
-Evelyn Bagley is infuriated that he never bothered to search for their missing son and laments she has seen him but has once again lost him.
-June and Ug are revealed to be living happily together and June is teaching Ug to speak English.
+As they wait to be put to death, they are rescued by the all-female Lubby-Dubby tribe led by Leda from the Lost World of Aphrodisia.
+They are taken to Aphrodisia to meet the king of the tribe, Tonka, who turns out to be Walter Bagley, who was taken by the Noshas years ago, but saved and brought to Aphrodisia by the tribal women.
+Evelyn Bagley is infuriated that he never bothered to search for Cecil and laments she has seen him but has once again lost him.
+June and Ug are actually living happily together and June is teaching Ug to speak English.

-Bill Boosey, Prof. Tinkle and Chumley enjoy the attention given to them by the tribal women, and Tinkle and Chumley are stunned to find that their elusive Oozlum bird is in fact a sacred animal to the Lubby-Dubby females.
-It transpires that the Lubby-Dubbies need the menfolk to save themselves from extinction, as no males have been born in Aphrodisia for over a century.
-The men think their dreams have come true... until Leda makes it clear that the Lubby-Dubby women have no intention of letting them go.
+Bill Boosey, Tinkle and Chumley enjoy the attention given to them by the tribal women, and Tinkle and Chumley are stunned to find that the Oozlum bird is in fact a sacred animal to the Lubby-Dubbies.
+Meanwhile, the Lubby-Dubbies need the menfolk to save themselves from extinction, as no males have been born in Aphrodisia for over a century.
+The men think their dreams have come true, until Leda makes it clear that the Lubby-Dubbies have no intention of letting them go.
 Tonka implies that the last man who tried to escape Aphrodisia was murdered by the tribe.

-Lady Bagley is resentful of this work the men have been given and taking over control from her husband (Tonka) ensure the mates assigned to the men are the least attractive women in the tribe.
-Three months pass and the men now are fed up and Leda is outraged that none of their "mates" have gotten pregnant, so she overthrows Tonka and assumes his place, threatening harm to the men.
-However, Upsidasi arrives disguised as a woman and says he has brought soldiers to save them.
+Lady Bagley is resentful of this work the men have been given and taking over control from her husband, ensures the mates assigned to them are the tribe's least attractive women.
+Three months later, the men are fed up, while Leda is outraged that nobody has got pregnant.
+She eventually overthrows Tonka, threatening harm to the men.
+Upsidasi arrives disguised as a woman, saying he has brought soldiers to save them.
 Ug and June also search for their friends and Ug summons a stampede of animals to create chaos and enable the men to get away.
 During the confusion, Tinkle snatches the Oozlum bird, and the team escape along with Tonka.
 After the chaos, Leda and her army chase after the men, but are more interested in the trampled soldiers.
-She says to let the others go not needing them now that they have "some real men."
-Lady Bagley is reunited with her beloved son and the group return to England.
-Tinkle unveils his Oozlum bird to his audience... only to find it has apparently vanished up inside itself.
+She says to let the others go; they no longer need them now that they have "some real men".
+Lady Bagley is reunited with Ug, and the group return to England.
+Tinkle unveils his Oozlum bird to his audience, only to find it has apparently vanished up inside itself.
 June and Ug are happily married with a baby and live in a treehouse in the suburbs whilst Ug goes to work in a bowler hat, suit, and no shoes.